Yagnasree12/llama-chat-offline/README.md

 ✅ Chat with powerful open-source LLMs
 ✅ 100% Private – Works fully offline (No internet needed)
-✅ Upload documents (TXT) and ask questions
+✅ Upload documents and ask questions
 ✅ Upload images for Visual Q&A 🖼️
-✅ Voice input support 🎤
 ✅ Customizable UI with avatars, markdown, and themes
-✅ Download chat as `.txt` or `.json`
 ✅ Emoji & markdown-friendly formatting
 ✅ Responsive and user-friendly design